agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/lowly-static-methods.md

 ```

-Don’t get hung up on the specific implementation of this example, but focus only on the fact that it is a method that takes a value in and returns a value back.
+Don't get hung up on the specific implementation of this example, but focus only on the fact that it is a method that takes a value in and returns a value back.
 There is nothing really to hold on to after the method is finished, and there is nothing really that needs to be set up in advance.

-The clearly good thing is that you have this code encapsulated into one place, and you don’t have this copied dozens of times in your code.
-From the code, you call getPropsFromFile and you don’t have to worry about the details of the input stream or exception handling.
+The clearly good thing is that you have this code encapsulated into one place, and you don't have this copied dozens of times in your code.
+From the code, you call getPropsFromFile and you don't have to worry about the details of the input stream or exception handling.

 ```java
 Properties myProps = Utilities.getPropsFromFile(file);